 Belonging to a group of additive manufacturing processes known as vat polymerisation, Stereolithography or SLA is a popular 3D printing technology favoured for its highly efficient printing of extremely smooth surfaces and intricate designs.

-SLA 3D printers use a laser to selectively cure layers of high temp resin; layering them on a build plate to create a solid, 3D version of the specified computer-aided design (CAD) model.
-SLA models offer a smooth high-resolution finish and intricate detailing unrivalled by other 3D printing technologies, however, parts can be brittle, sensitive to sunlight and always require support structures.
+SLA 3D printers use a laser to selectively cure layers of resin; layering them on a build plate to create a solid, 3D version of the specified computer-aided design (CAD) model.
+SLA models offer a smooth high-resolution finish and intricate detailing unrivalled by other 3D printing technologies.

-Composite Tooling Applications – SLA printers facilitate the production of high detail parts in both large and smaller formats.
-Even with a slower 3D printer like an SLA machine, composite tooling times can be reduced from weeks to days.
+Composite Tooling Applications – SLA printers facilitate the production of high detail parts and even with a slower 3D printer like an SLA machine, composite tooling times can be reduced from weeks to days.

-Rapid Prototyping – While SLA parts are brittle and not suitable for use in functional prototyping, SLA technology produces a smooth surface finish and high fine detail resolution ideal for the product development process and visual prototyping.
-48-hour turnaround available!
+Rapid Prototyping – While SLA parts are more expensive than FDM, they are still considerably cheaper than traditional methods.
+SLA technology produces a smooth surface finish and high fine detail resolution ideal for the product development process and visual prototyping.
+48-hour turnaround and many different types of resin available!

 Modelling & Moulding – 3D resin printing is the ideal way to create intricate, high detail models and master moulds for a number of industries and sectors including manufacturing, engineering and product design, and healthcare.